microchip-pic-avr-examples/pic18f16q20-i3c-multi-protocol-translator-mplab-mcc/README.md

 ![Application example](images/block-diagram.png)

-The I3C Controller must set up the I3C bus with the desired frequency.
 After power-up, the I3C Target makes a hot join request.
 It waits until the dynamic address is assigned by the Controller.
 Once the dynamic address is assigned, it is ready to receive commands from the Controller.

 The I3C Controller will initiate a Read, Write, or Reset for the I2C/SPI client devices and Read/Write to UART devices by sending certain commands to the I3C Target through a Private Write transaction.
 In a Private Write transaction, the first byte of payload is a Function ID.
 The Function ID consists of the client ID of I2C/SPI clients, device ID for UART devices and the commands.